smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v4.7/index.md

 ## Lock Screen

 There has been a major overhaul for lock screens in 4.7.
 Complicated lock screen setups are no longer required due to the addition of the `LockScreenManager`.
 Instead of going over the previous lock screen tutorial and then writing another one I will give brief instructions on how to either continue using your lock screen implementation, or upgrading to the new managed system.
-This review is brief, it is recommended that you look at the full [lock screen guide](https://smartdevicelink.com/en/guides/android/adding-the-lock-screen/)
+This review is brief, it is recommended that you look at the full [lock screen guide](https://smartdevicelink.com/en/guides/android/getting-started/adding-the-lock-screen/).

 #### Using your current implementation

 If you would like to keep your current lock screen implementation, but would like to use the `SdlManager` for its other functionalities, you must disable the `LockScreenManager`.
-(This is not recommended as the new `LockScreenManager` takes care of a lot of boiler plate code and reduces possible errors)
+(This is not recommended as the new `LockScreenManager` takes care of a lot of boiler plate code and reduces possible errors).

 ##### Disabling the Lock Screen Manager: